How to Adopt From South Africa

 AGENCY FEES

 APPLICATION: This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your desired program.
-(Due at application)

-*If adopting siblings, agency and 1st program fees increase.
+*If adopting siblings, agency fees increase.

 HOME STUDY AND POST-ADOPTION

-POST-ADOPTION REPORTS: These fees cover the cost for AGCI to provide post-placement visits and reports upon arrival home.
-(Due with completion of referral packet)
+POST-ADOPTION REPORTS: These fees cover the cost for your home study agency to provide post-placement visits and reports upon arrival home.
+These fees vary depending on your home study agency.

 ADDITIONAL & THIRD PARTY EXPENSES